 One of the most unique components of our program is the Immersion Semester, during which 10 students are enrolled in 6 inter-related courses under the direction of one faculty member.
 Students apply, and their acceptance is based upon the quality of applications, academic record and contributions to the campus community, as well as their commitment to professional development.
 Students accepted to the semester are immersed in many experiences intentionally designed to cooperatively develop their technical outdoor skills and most critically, fine-tune their teaching and leadership abilities.
 There are many opportunities to observe outstanding leaders and teachers in the field and to experiment with teaching and leadership skills.
 As a part of a functioning group, students experience and process the group dynamics that they study in theory.
-The Immersion Semester highlights include an 8-day Wilderness First Responder Course, many daily field experiences and approximately 35 overnight field days, including a

-6-day trip sea kayaking on the coast, 3-day caving trip, and a 21-day wilderness expedition.
+The Immersion Semester highlights include an 8-day Wilderness First Responder Course, many daily field experiences and approximately 35 overnight field days, including a 6-day trip sea kayaking on the coast, 3-day caving trip, and a 21-day wilderness expedition.

-REQUIRED MAJOR COURSES 32 Semester Hours Required courses: PSY 101 General Psychology 3 PSY 240 Social Psychology 3 WLEE 101 Introduction to Outdoor Education 3 WLEE 220 Theory and Practice of Experiential Educat ion 3 WLEE 301 Wilderness Leadership/Experiential Education Practicum 1 WLEE 305 Risk Management and Legal Liability in Outdoor Programs 3 WLEE 340 Outdoor Program Administration 3 WLEE 391 Wilderness Leadership and Experiential Education:Internship Preparation 3 WLEE 392 Wilderness Leadership and Experiential Education:Internship 6 WLEE 402 Ethics of Wilderness Leadership and Experiential Education 3 WLEE 405 Senior Seminar in Wilderness Leadership and Experiential Education 3
+REQUIRED MAJO OR COURSES 3 32 Semester Hours

+Required courses:

+PSY 101 General Psychology 3

+PSY 240 Social Psychology 3

+WLEE 101 Introduction to Outdoor Education 3

+WLEE 220 Theory and Practice of Experiential Education on 3

+WLEE 301 Wilderness Leadership/Experiential Education Practicum 1

+WLEE 305 Risk Management and Legal Liability in Outdoor Programs 3

+WLEE 340 Outdoor Program Administration 3